On annular short-time stability conditions for generalized Persidskii systems: Stability conditions

-In applications of neural networks, there is usually an output that has to approach desired levels to make a classification of different temporal sequences.
-For addressing this kind of problem, we further consider oAS conditions for system~\eqref{eq:main_system_Per}.
+Note that in this corollary, there is no restriction on relations between $(\epsilon_1,\epsilon_2)$ and $(\delta_1,\delta_2)$.
+Hence, these intervals may be inside one another or even not intersecting.
+In applications of neural networks, there is usually an output that has to approach desired levels to classify different temporal sequences.
+We further consider oAS conditions for system~\eqref{eq:main_system_Per} to address this problem.